LuciaCG/Jenkins-test/README.md

 # Jenkins-test
-Trying to deploy infrastructure as code in Axure using: terraform, ansible, git, jenkins
+Trying to deploy infrastructure as code in Azure using: terraform, ansible, git, jenkins